Krasner/Hierarchical-Localization/README.md

 `hloc` requires Python >=3.7 and PyTorch >=1.1.
 Installing the package locally pulls the other dependencies:

+To enable pycolmap with CUDA build COLMAP and pycolmap from source!

 ```bash
 git clone --recursive https://github.com/cvg/Hierarchical-Localization/
 cd Hierarchical-Localization/